numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 Defining the constrained functions
 ----------------------------------

 The constrained functions are defined in a way such that their optimal solutions are different from the optimal solutions of their unconstrained counterparts.
-The reason for this choice lies in the fact that if both optimal solutions were equal, the constraints would have no major impact in the difficulty of the problem in the sense that an algorithm for unconstrained optimization could be run and could obtain the optimal solution without considering any constraint.
+The reason for this choice lies in the fact that if both optimal solutions were equal, the constraints would have no major impact on the difficulty of the problem in the sense that an algorithm for unconstrained optimization could be run and could obtain the optimal solution without considering any constraint.

 Before describing how we define a point as an optimal solution to a constrained function, we introduce some conditions for a solution to be optimal called the *Karush-Kuhn-Tucker* conditions, or, simply, the KKT conditions.
 Such conditions are first-order necessary conditions for optimality given that the problem satisfies some regularity conditions.